- Finding an angel investor can deliver strategic value such as connections, guidance or leads.

 3. Focus on feedback

 Never use a meeting to ask for money.
-Instead, use the time to share your idea, your business plan and progress to date, and to solicit any advice you can get.
+Instead, use the time to share your idea, your business plan and progress to date.
+Solicit any advice you can get.
 Your goal should be to get someone excited about what you’re doing and get an agreement to stay in touch.

 4. Plan on drinking a lot of coffee

-Finding the right angel investors are going to take a lot of meetings—more than many entrepreneurs expect.
+Finding the right angel investors is going to take a lot of meetings—more than many entrepreneurs expect.
 A good rule of thumb is 50 introductory meetings.

 But these meetings are a great opportunity, even when they don’t lead to funding.
 You’ll also start to build a network, which will pay off big when you start to hire.

-As you talk to people, you’ll hone your pitch.
-You’ll want 90 second and 5 minute versions down solid.
-You should be able to cover why your company matters and why it’s relevant now, your team, product and market, your go-to-market plan, customers, prospects and growth strategy.
+As you talk to people, you'll hone your pitch.
+You'll want 90-second and 5-minute versions down solid.
+You should be able to cover:

 5. Get plugged in

-Join groups like Startup Grind, read a lot, engage in online conversations.
-Events can be a great resource, but be judicious and decide which events to attend based on who is in attendance and who the speakers are.
+Join groups like Startup Grind, read a lot and engage in online conversations.
+Events can be a great resource but be judicious and decide which events to attend based on who is in attendance and who the speakers are.
 Go with the goal of meeting those people.